Data Model Design for Search

-Information Retrieval (IR) systems, also known as search engines, are essential for various AI applications such as Retrieval-augmented generation (RAG), image search, and product recommendation.
-At the core of these systems is a well-structured data model that enables efficient indexing, filtering, and similarity search.
+Information Retrieval systems, also known as search engines, are essential for various AI applications such as Retrieval-augmented generation (RAG), visual search, and product recommendation.
+At the core of these systems is a carefully-designed data model to organize, index and retrieve the information.

-Zilliz Cloud defines the data model through a collection schema, organizing unstructured data, their dense or sparse vector representations, and structured metadata.
-Whether you're working with text, images, or other data types, this hands-on guide will help you understand and apply key schema design concepts in practice.
+Zilliz Cloud allows you to specify the search data model through a collection schema, organizing unstructured data, their dense or sparse vector representations, and structured metadata.
+Whether you're working with text, images, or other data types, this hands-on guide will help you understand and apply key schema concepts to design a search data model in practice.

 Data Model

 The data model design of a search system involves analyzing business needs and abstracting information into a schema-expressed data model.
-A well-defined schema is important for aligning the data model with business objectives, ensuring data consistency and quality over time.
-It mandates that all data entries conform to the schema, which aids in maintaining uniformity.
-Technically, a robust schema streamlines column data storage and index structure, optimizing search performance.
+A well-defined schema is important for aligning the data model with business objectives, ensuring data consistency and quality of service.
+In addition, choosing proper data types and index is important in achieving the business goal economically.

 Analyzing Business Needs